 What Is a Peer-Reviewed Journal?

-Each database containing peer-reviewed journals has different content coverage and materials.
 The databases listed in this Research Guide are available only to Truckee Meadows Community College students, faculty and staff.
 You will need your TMCC credentials (Username and Password) to access them off-campus.